YaminYazdanpanah/Kalhor/README.md

-# Skoove Code Challenge
+# Skoove

-Skoove Coding Challenge application that is able to load data from a server and playback the associated audio content using compose and Hilt based on modern Android tech-stacks and MVVM architecture.
+An Application that is able to load data from a server and playback the associated audio content using compose and Hilt based on modern Android tech-stacks and MVVM architecture.

 ### Architecture